-House Districts are created by the State of Colorado to divide the state for representation for the House of Representatives for the Colorado General Assembly.
+House Districts are created by the State of Colorado to divide the state for representation in the House of Representatives for the Colorado General Assembly.

-The 65 House districts are then further divided into precincts for election management.
+The 65 House Districts are then further divided into precincts for election management.
 House District 38 is made up of 67 precincts in Arapahoe County.

 Precincts and Political Parties

-Political parties organize around precincts to run their caucuses and primaries as well as to organize voting efforts and manage elections.
+Political parties organize around precincts to run caucuses and primaries, organize voting efforts, and manage elections.

-A PCP, or Precinct Committee Person, is the representative of the Democratic Party in your neighborhood.
+A Precinct Organizer, or PO, is the representative of the Democratic Party in your neighborhood.
 (These positions were previously called PCP, or a Precinct Committee Person.)
 POs are elected at the precinct caucus and serve a two-year term.
-PCPs can also be appointed by the Chair with the advice of the Sub-District Captain and Co-Captain to fill a vacancy.
+POs can also be appointed by the Chair with the advice of the Sub-District Captain and Co-Captain to fill a vacancy.
 Learn more here.

-House District 38 works to ensure that we have a PCP for each district.
-It also appoints Group Captains that report and coordinate 10 precincts.
-Group Captains help PCPs in their group to do community outreach and election management.
+House District 38 works to ensure that we have a PO for each district.
+HD38 also appoints Group Captains that coordinate 10 precincts.
+Group Captains help POs in their group with community outreach and election management.

 What About Senate Districts?

-Just like the state is divided into House Districts, we also have 35 Senate Districts that provide representation in the Colorado Senate.
-HD38 is served by two - Senate District 26 (Jeff Bridges-D) and District 27 (Jack Tate - R).
-Since House Districts and their Precincts represent the smallest areas, political parties organize at that level for leadership instead of the senate districts.
-However, PCPs are very important to Senate Districts.
-In our party, PCPs serve on vacancy committees and help organize election efforts for Senate candidates.
+Similar to House District divisions, the state is also divided into 35 Senate Districts that provide representation in the Colorado Senate.
+HD38 is served by two -- Senate District 26 (Jeff Bridges-D) and Senate District 27 (Chris Kolker-D).
+Since House Districts and their precincts represent the smallest areas, political parties organize at that level for leadership instead of at the Senate District level.
+However, POs are very important to Senate Districts.
+In our party, POs serve on vacancy committees and help organize election efforts for Senate candidates.